MWF, 10:15-10:45, 1:00-1:45, and 3:30-5:00

 Class Schedule for Spring, 2011: (all classes MWF) 9:10-10:00 NAS 100H 01, Intro to Native American Studies, GBB (Gallagher Business Building) 106 11:10-12:00 AAS/HISTA 262 01A & 01B, Abolitionism, FA (Fine Arts) 302 2:10-3:00 NAS 100H 02, Intro to Native American Studies, ULH (Urey Lecture Hall) 101

-1998 to present; Adjunct Instructor, Adjunct Assistant Professor, and Lecturer, University of Montana, Native American Studies and (beginning in Fall of 1999) African American Studies Courses taught at UM: NAS 100, Introduction to Native American Studies; and NAS 202, Oral and Written Traditions; AAS 220, Search for Identity; AAS/HIST 262, Abolitionism: the First Civil Rights Movement; NAS/AAS 260, African Americans and Native Americans; AAS 372, African American Identity; AAS/HIST 342 and 379, African American History 1995 to 1999; Adjunct Instructor, Salish Kootenai College, Native American Studies, American History, Sociology, Indigenous Economics 1985-1995; Art and History Teacher, Two Eagle River School, Pablo, Montana
+1998 to present; Adjunct Instructor, Adjunct Assistant Professor, and Lecturer, University of Montana, Native American Studies and (beginning in Fall of 1999) African American Studies and (since 2001) the Department of History.
+Courses taught at UM: NASX 105, Introduction to Native American Studies; and NAS 202, Oral and Written Traditions; AAS 220, Search for Identity; AAS/HIST 262, Abolitionism: the First Civil Rights Movement; NAS/AAS 260, African Americans and Native Americans; AAS 372, African American Identity; AAS/HIST 342 and 379, African American History 1995 to 1999; Adjunct Instructor, Salish Kootenai College, Native American Studies, American History, Sociology, Indigenous Economics 1985-1995; Art and History Teacher, Two Eagle River School, Pablo, Montana

 Colonial and antebellum African American and Native American history, human rights The service records and narratives of soldiers and sailors of color in the American Revolution The intellectual, cultural, and spiritual origins of American egalitarianism